 Implementation of the Basin Framework was initiated in the Red River Basin in 2017.
-Two public meetings were held to introduce the public to the concepts of the Basin Framework as well as to gain input on water quality concerns and issues in the basin.
+Two meetings were conducted to introduce the public to the concepts of the Basin Framework as well as to gain input on water quality concerns and issues in the basin.
 Approximately 35 people attended each of the meetings.
-Information generated through the meetings has provided a foundation for a second series of public meetings to move toward the development of water quality priorities and action items for the delivery of Department programs in the basin.
-Unfortunately, the next series if public meetings has been delayed somewhat due to staff limitations and other program commitments in 2017.
-As such, the next public meetings are tentatively scheduled for the spring/summer of 2018.
+Information generated through the meetings was intended to provide a foundation for a second series of public meetings to move toward the development of basin water quality priorities and an action strategy for the delivery of Department programs in the basin.
+However, the public feedback, instead, indicated a need to better define the purpose on the Basin Framework and to more clearly communicate the state and local roles and responsibilities related to the development and implementation of a basin management plan.
+As such, the next series if public meetings have been postponed until the ND Nutrient Reduction Strategy is finalized and more staff resources can be committed to the roll-out of the Basin Framework in the Red River Basin.
+The new target date for the "re-initiation" of the Basin Framework is tentatively set for the winter of 2019/2020.